Here's a long-form presentation on Stability.

 Anyone who plays a wind or brass instrument that wants to be a better player on their instrument.
-It's a significant investment of time and money ($200 a month and about 5-15 minutes every day) so if that sounds like it fits your personal goals for playing, then I assure you it will improve your playing significantly.
+It's a significant investment of time and money, so if that sounds like it fits your personal goals for playing, then I assure you it will improve your playing significantly.
 There will be others that are not ready for that kind of commitment.
 That's OK too.
 It is up to the individual.

 I'm worried about changing my embouchure.
 Will this method mess with the way I play?